codeframework/Docs/CODE Framework (.NET) Change Log.md

 ## Work in Progress / Internal Build

+* There now is a new `ListEx.ConfirmationEnabled` feature that can be used to pop up a confirmation message ("Do you really want to change...?") on any list (typically a combobox).
+There are associated confirmation text properties, and an active toggle.
+(Note: The enabled property needs to be set to true to trigger the setup of the feature initially.
+Active can be used to toggle the behavior on and off dynamically, once the feature is enabled).
 * There now is a new `SettingsManager.ResolveSettingId` delegate that can be used to fine-tune the ID (and by extension things like file names) used to serialize various settings.
 * `WindowEx` improvements
   * `WindowEx.AutoSaveWindowPosition` as been improved to not compete with `WindowEx.WindowsStartupLocationStylable`.